 Join today and future-proof your career

-Advantages of Waterfall Charts in Power BI
+Benefits of Using Waterfall Charts in Power BI Reports

 - Shows Key Changes Clearly: Waterfall charts clearly show which changes resulted in an increase or a decrease, so that you can quickly understand what caused the change.